Eligibility: OPENING SOON. Open to UK and overseas students applying to start their first year of study for an on campus research degree in 2024-2025.

 The online scholarship application form is located in EUCLID and can be accessed via MyEd our web based information portal at https://www.myed.ed.ac.uk

 Please note: the Personal Statement for your scholarship application should clearly state why you are applying for this scholarship, why you feel your research proposal best fits with subject area expertise and what benefit the scholarship will have for your research.
-We are looking for evidence on how the PhD programme fits with your career aspirations, how you plan to take best advantage of the opportunities on offer.
-We expect our scholarship holders to contribute to the research community within ECA and so we are looking for your thoughts on how you might do this.
+We are looking for evidence on how the PhD programme fits with your career aspirations, how you plan to take best advantage of the opportunities on offer and we are also looking for your thoughts on how you might contribute to the research community within ECA.
+Please also consider the ECA selection procedure criteria below.

 The University will use the information you provide on your scholarship application form together with the information contained in the supporting documentation (reference and academic transcript) which you submitted as part of your application for admission to administer and assess your scholarship application and to select successful applicants.

-ECA will consider the following when assessing your application: Qualifications OR relevant professional experience; Quality of research proposal; Preparedness for research; Supervisory expertise and research environment; Training needs, plans and provision.
+ECA will consider the following marking criteria when assessing your application: Qualifications or relevant professional experience; Quality of research proposal, knowledge exchange, public engagement and impact (including academic impact); Preparedness for research; Supervisory expertise and research environment; Training needs, plans and provision.

-Shortlisted candidates may be invited to attend an interview which will take place either in person or by telephone.
-All scholarship applicants will be contacted with the outcome by late April 2021.
+Shortlisted candidates may be invited to attend an interview which will take place either in person, on-line or by telephone.
+All scholarship applicants will be contacted with the outcome by late April 2024.

 Please contact the ECA Postgraduate Research Team if you have any questions about the application process.